bodywork-ml/bodywork-core/docs/key_concepts.md

 : 3rd party Python package requirements for each individual stage.

 `config.ini`
-: stage configuration data, such as the type of stage (batch or serving), secret credentials that need to be retrieved from k8s, etc.
+: Stage configuration data, such as the type of stage (batch or serving), secret credentials that need to be retrieved from k8s, etc.

 `bodywork.ini`
-: workflow configuration data, such as the DAG definition used to assign stages to steps and the order in which the steps will be executed.
+: Workflow configuration data, such as the DAG definition used to assign stages to steps and the order in which the steps will be executed.

-This project can then be configured to run on schedule with one command,
+This project can then be configured to run on a schedule with one command,

 ![schedule_workflow](images/key_concept_schedule_cli.png)